 "Oh stop pouting, Roxas.
 It won't do much for your image."
 Demyx nudged me with his elbow.

 "I'm not pouting-"

-"Yeah yeah, whatever," Sora interrupted.
+"Yeah, yeah, whatever."
+Sora gained my attention again.
 "Look, the bet starts now, Rox.
 You have until May.
 That's…how many months?"

 "Nine," I answered immediately.
-It then dawned on me.
-"Nine months…you don't think that I can write a love song in nine months?!"
+Then it dawned on me.
+"Nine months…you don't think that I can write a love song in nine months?"

 "Of course not.
 It's because you're Roxas."

 "Anyway, now that that's taken care of, new topic," Demyx intervened.
-"School starts next week.
+"School starts soon.
 You guys ready?"

 "You're not excited at all?"
 Demyx gave me another confused look.

 "No…?
 What's there to be excited about?"

 "Oh my god, Roxas!"
 Both of them shouted simultaneously.